Foxi3/kb-uplexa/content/technical_data.md

 metaDescription: "Basic technical data information about uPlexa and it's ecosystem"
 ---

-# Blockchain
+# uPlexa Blockchain

+### Blockheight Summary

-All date & time is in UTC timezone
+All date & time is in UTC timezone.

 | Block Height |     Date & Time     |
 | :---         |        :----:       |